qai222/CrystalGraph/readme.md

 Finite graph for crystals
 --
-A proof of idea using finite graph to describe crystal structure.
+A proof of concept using finite graph to describe crystal structure.

 The underlying periodic graph (infinitely large)